pellepelster/solidblocks/doc/content/rds/_index.md

 ---
 title: RDS PostgreSQL
 weight: 30
+description: A containerized PostgreSQL database with an all batteries included backup solution powered by pgBackRest
 ---

-A containerized [PostgreSQL](https://www.postgresql.org/) database with all batteries included backup solution powered by [pgBackRest](https://pgbackrest.org/)
+A containerized [PostgreSQL](https://www.postgresql.org/) database with an all batteries included backup solution powered by [pgBackRest](https://pgbackrest.org/)

 ## Configuration